argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/README.md

 # Argo Rollouts Gateway API plugin

-Argo Rollouts is a progressivey delivery controller for Kubernetes.
+Argo Rollouts is a progressive delivery controller for Kubernetes.
 It supports several advanced deployment methods such as blue/green and canaries.
 For canary deployments Argo Rollouts can optionally use a traffic provider to split traffic between pods with full control and in a gradual way.

 ![Gateway API with traffic providers](public/images/gateway-api.png)